 MSHN treatment providers shall conduct client satisfaction surveys of persons receiving MSHN funded treatment at least once a year.
 MSHN will provide the survey tool and compile the findings and results of the client satisfaction surveys for all providers.
-The regional findings and results are available to the public and can be found on the MSHN Website: Individuals → Quality & Compliance → Satisfaction Surveys.
+The regional findings and results are available to the public and can be found on the MSHN Website: Individuals→Quality & Compliance→Satisfaction Surveys.
 Individuals may be active individuals or having been discharged up to 12 months prior to their participation in the survey.
 Surveys may be conducted by mail, telephone, or face-to-face.
-The information obtained through the client satisfaction survey process should be used to address individual cases of dissatisfaction, and the development of a Performance Improvement plan which incorporates the results to evaluation of the outcomes, utilizing data to make program changes to improve services., and identifies how services are impacted by the program's goals and objectives.
+The information obtained through the client satisfaction survey process should be used to address individual cases of dissatisfaction, and the development of a Performance Improvement plan which incorporates the results to make program changes to improve services.